rust-lang/rfcs/text/3537-msrv-resolver.md

   - We could make it sticky by tracking this in `Cargo.lock` but that becomes less obvious what resolver mode you are in and how to change
 - We could put this in `Cargo.toml` but that implies it unconditionally applies to everything
   - But we want `cargo install` to use the latest dependencies so people get bug/security fixes
-  - This gets in the way of the split MSRV workflow
+  - This gets in the way of the "separate development / publish MSRV" workflow

 By relying on config we can have a stabilized solution sooner and we can work out more of the details as we better understand the relevant problems.